KampinKarl1/Unity-Simple-Combat/README.md

 # Unity-Simple-Combat
+**Weapon Handling**:
+The WeaponUser holds all the weapons on an object to allow switching between them.
+Not ideal but put all the transforms which have a component that implements IWeapon onto the "transformsWithWeapons" field in the WeaponUser and the script will determine if the transform has a weapon.

 **Shooting**:
 Put a **Gun** script on the camera or something and make sure to set up a firepoint transform as  a child of the gun.